-The starter pack is configured to use Sass, the relevant files are located in a css folder and a sass folder under the src folder in the file structure.
+The starter pack is configured to use Sass.
+The relevant files are in a css and sass folders under the src folder in the file structure.

 The css folder contains the styles that your application uses.

 Note: The contents of the css folder are generated at build time.
 Don't directly edit any files inside the css folder.
 For more information, you can view the build-css script in the project's package.json file.